The Hitch

 This is the accountability mechanism Hitchens never had for his predictions but would have respected.
 It's easy to sound smart with vague takes.
 Specific predictions force you to actually have a view—and live with the consequences.

 Every Hitch piece is built with AI.
-Research, analysis, writing assistance, image generation—all of it.
-I don't hide this.
-The AI does the analytical heavy lifting.
-I provide the position, the judgment, and the willingness to bet.
+Research, pre-analysis, scenario mapping, visual storytelling, writing assistance, image generation—all of it.
+We don't hide this.
+The Evidence Board, the Watchlist, the inline charts—they're all generated from the analytical pipeline and visible in every piece.

 Who's Behind This